GideonBrasil/chattyApp/README.md

 ## Sneak Peak

+- There are tons of cool people on Chatty and gifs flying around.

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository to your local machine.